strapi/documentation/docusaurus/docs/dev-docs/deployment/heroku.md

 description: Learn in this guide how to deploy your Strapi application on Heroku.
 displayed_sidebar: devDocsSidebar
 tags:
-- 3rd party hosting guides
-- Amazon AWS S3
-- Cloudinary
-- deployment guides
+- deployment
-- git repository
+- project creation
-- git version control
 - guides
-- Heroku
-- Strapi Cloud
-- Strapi project
 ---

 import ConsiderStrapiCloud from '/docs/snippets/consider-strapi-cloud.md'